austinkelleher-jupiterone/docs/knowledgeBase/getting-started_and-admin/jupiterone-access-controls.md

 ## Standard Access Control

-**Standard access control** is the default configuration on all JupiterOne accounts.
+Standard access control is the default configuration on all JupiterOne accounts.
 There are two access levels across all resources:

-- Users in the **Administrators** group have **full admin access** to all resources
+- Users in the Administrators group have full admin access to all resources

-- All other users in other groups have **read-only access** to all resources, as well as the permission to **save queries as questions**.
+- All other users in other groups have read-only access to all resources, as well as the permission to save queries as questions.

-Standard access control is similar to the **Top Level Permissions** in Granular Access Control.
+Standard access control is similar to the Top-Level Permissions in Granular Access Control.

 ## Granular Access Control